 Resources available to our students extend well outside of the department, and include the Institute for Research on World Systems, the Presley Center for Crime and Justice Studies, and the Social Psychology Research Lab, as well as interdisciplinary academic departments.
 Our students and faculty conduct research in the communities around UCR, as well as around the globe.

-Opportunities for professional and instructional development are also available through the department and on campus through GradSuccess and the Teaching Assistant Development Program, which offers a certificate in college-level instruction.
-Graduate students typically work as a Teaching Assistant for at least one quarter during their time in the program, and many also work as Instructors, either during summer session or the normal academic year, in the later stages of the program.
+Opportunities for professional and instructional development are also available through the department and on campus through the Graduate Division’s GradSuccess program (http://graduate.ucr.edu/success.html) and the Teaching Assistant Development Program (http://tadp.ucr.edu/), which offers a certificate in college-level instruction.
+Graduate students typically work as a Teaching Assistant for one or more quarters during their time in the program, and many also work as Instructors, either during summer session or the normal academic year, in the later stages of the program.
 Students thus enter the job market with experience teaching undergraduates at a highly diverse public university.

-Sociology graduate students participate in self-governance through the Sociology Graduate Student Association (SGSA), which elects representatives who attend faculty meetings, serve on departmental committees, and participate in campus and University-wide organizations.
-Students also have the opportunity to enjoy the diverse and exciting communities of southern California, including both Riverside and other nearby cities such as Los Angeles, Palm Springs, and San Diego.
+Sociology graduate students participate in self-governance through the Sociology Graduate Student Association (SGSA), which elects representatives who attend faculty meetings, serve on departmental committees, and participate in campus and university-wide organizations.
+Students also have the opportunity to enjoy the diverse and exciting communities of southern California, including Riverside, Los Angeles, Palm Springs, and San Diego.